 Rule of thumb: If you can’t explain it and choose for yourself, then surely your customers wont!

-- Don’t put dollars behind scaling to scale until you’ve completed value proposition discovery.
+- Don’t put dollars behind scaling until you’ve completed value proposition discovery.

 - Don’t put dollars behind marketing until your communication is so simple that everyone understands.

 - Often we overcomplicate stuff that no one really understands.